Signed in as:

 Our Action Plan is a work in progress.
 Feedback, input from volunteers, and suggestions for improving Our Action Plan are welcomed and encouraged.

-Election officials around the state routinely reject signatures for a variety of reasons.
+Election officials around the state may reject signatures for a variety of reasons.
 We recommend taking advantage of both formats: watch the video and read the instructions carefully before circulating petitions to ensure the signatures you collect will be counted.

 Qualifications for petitioners: Petition circulators must be at least eighteen years of age.
 You do not have to be a resident of the state of Missouri to circulate petitions, but you must have the signature pages you turn in notarized in the state of Missouri.
 You may not circulate petitions if you have been convicted of, found guilty of, or pled guilty to an offense involving forgery.